 How can I convince myself to let go of family heirlooms?

-Keep only what you use or love—consider passing extras to another family member.
+Keep only what you use or love, and pass on the excess to another family member.

 What's the hardest category of emotional clutter?